 More information about corrections

-From 1 November 2017, due to legeslative changes, there will be a fee of between £75 and £90 for any correction, depending on the nature of the amendment.
+Since 1 November 2017, due to legeslative changes, there is now a fee of between £75 and £90 for any correction, depending on the nature of the amendment.
 The fee is for consideration of the correction and will not be refunded if the amendment is not approved.
 The fee does not include the cost for a certificate after the correction has been completed.